Hamiltonicity of doubly semi-equivelar maps on the torus: Hamiltonicity of doubly semi-equivelar maps on the torus

-Here we construct $M(i,j,k)$ representation of $M$ by first cutting $M$ along a black coloured cycle of type $H_1$ through a vertex $v$ having face-sequence $(3^6)$ and then cutting it along a green coloured cycle of type $H_1$.
+Now, construct $M(i,j,k)$ representation of $M$ by first cutting $M$ along a black colored cycle of type $H_1$ through a vertex $v$ with face-sequence $(3^6)$ and then cutting it along a green colored cycle of type $H_1$.
+Note that both these cycles are non-homologous.
+Then we have the following lemma.

 \begin{lem} A DSEM $M$ of type $[3^6:3^2.6^2]$ admits an $M(i,j,k)$-representation iff the following holds: $(i)$ $i \geq 9$ and $i=3m$, $m \in \mathbb{N} $ for $j=1$, $(ii)$ $i \geq 6$ and $i=3m$, $m \in \mathbb{N} $ for $j > 1$, $(iii)$ number of vertices of $M(i,j,k) = 7ij/3 $, $(iv)$ if $j=1$ then $ k \in \{3r: 1 < r < i/3\}$, and if $j > 1$ then $ k \in \{3r: 0 \leq r < i/3\}$. \end{lem}